For decision-makers · CISO / security leader

 Cover your compliance baselines, grow the bench honestly

 You own security capability — and, often, compliance obligations that make certification selection a qualification matrix rather than a preference.
 What you need is per-seat costs from official sources, DoD 8140 baseline context where it applies, and an analyst ladder honest about which flagships the vendor gates behind experience.
 That is this page.
-We sell no training and take no referral placement, so the plan below has nothing to sell you.
+No provider paid for anything below, and no provider can pay to change what it says.

 The mandate